Charles Jencks: Maggie's Centres

-After his second wife Maggie Keswick Jencks died in 1995, Jencks helped co-found and Maggie's Cancer Caring Centres.
+After his second wife Maggie Keswick Jencks died in 1995, after being cared for by cancer nurse Laura Lee.
+Laura left the NHS to be "the driving force" as CEO of the Maggie's Centres.
+She was made a Dame for her work.
 Based on the notion of self-help and the fact that cancer patients are often involved in a long, drawn-out struggle, the centres provide social and psychological help in an attractive setting next to large hospitals.
 Their architecture, landscape, and art are designed to support both patients and caregivers and to give dignity to those who, in the past, often hid their disease.
+Jencks helped co-found the Maggie's Cancer Caring Centres.

-Maggie Keswick Jencks is the author of the book The Chinese Garden, on which her husband also worked.
+Maggie Keswick Jencks and Alison Hardie are the author of the book The Chinese Garden, on which her husband also worked.